jasonraynorris/DEVASC_200-901_STUDY/OneZero_One_Eight/one_one/README.md

 </h5>
 <hr>
 Q. What are these data formats?
- A. These data formats are structures intended to serialize data for storage and transfer.
+<br> &nbsp;&nbsp;&nbsp;A. These data formats are structures intended to serialize data for storage and transfer.
+<br><br>

-The data_structures.py is designed to give you a comparison in code of XML, JSON, and YAML.
+We have written data_structures.py to help give you a comparison using code of XML, JSON, and YAML.
+<br><br>

-If you want to compare a different data set, just replace the example files and run data_structures.py:
+If you want to compare a different data set, just replace these example files:

 1. example_data_set.XML
 1. example_data_set.json